Clarence Birdseye

-Clarence Birdseye (December 9, 1886 – October 7, 1956) was an American inventor, entrepreneur, and naturalist, considered the founder of the modern frozen food industry.
-He founded the frozen food company Birds Eye.
-Among his inventions during his career was the double belt freezer.
+Clarence Birdseye (December 9, 1886 – October 7, 1956) was an American inventor, entrepreneur, and naturalist, who is widely considered the founder of the modern frozen food industry.
+He developed methods for quick-freezing food products that led to the commercial success of frozen foods in the United States.
+He founded several companies that later became associated with the Birds Eye brand.

-One of nine children, Birdseye grew up in New York City before heading to Amherst College and began his scientific career with the U.S. government.
-A biography of his life was published by Doubleday over a half century after his death.
+Born in New York City, Birdseye developed an early interest in natural science and taxidermy.
+After studying at Amherst College, he worked for the United States Department of Agriculture as a field naturalist and conducted wildlife surveys in the American West and Labrador.
+While in Labrador between 1912 and 1915, he observed Inuit methods of rapidly freezing freshly caught fish in Arctic conditions, leading him to study how rapid freezing preserved food texture and flavor better than conventional slow freezing.

+In the 1920s, Birdseye began experimenting with commercial food preservation and developed several freezing technologies, including the double belt freezer and multiplate freezing machine.
+In 1924 he founded General Seafood Corporation, which marketed frozen fish products using his quick-freezing methods.
+In 1929, the company and its patents were acquired by Goldman Sachs and the Postum Cereal Company, later General Foods, for $22 million.

+In 1949, Birdseye won the Institute of Food Technologists' Babcock-Hart Award. and in 2005 Birdseye was inducted into the National Inventors Hall of Fame.

 Early life and education

 Clarence Birdseye was the sixth of nine children of Clarence Frank Birdseye, a lawyer in an insurance firm, and Ada Jane Underwood.
 His first years were spent in New York, New York, where his family owned a townhouse in Cobble Hill, Brooklyn.
 From childhood, Birdseye was obsessed with natural science and with taxidermy, which he taught himself by correspondence.
 At the age of eleven he advertised his courses in the subject.
 When he was fourteen, the family moved to the suburb of Montclair, New Jersey, where Birdseye graduated from Montclair High School.
 He matriculated at Amherst College, where his father and elder brother had earned degrees.
 There he excelled at science, although an average student in other subjects.
 His obsession with collecting insects led his college classmates to nickname him "Bugs".

 In the summer after his freshman year, Birdseye worked for the United States Department of Agriculture (USDA) in New Mexico and Arizona as an “assistant naturalist”, at a time when the agency was concerned with helping farmers and ranchers get rid of predators, chiefly coyotes.

 In 1908, family finances forced Birdseye to withdraw from college after his second year.
 In 1917, Birdseye's father and elder brother Kellogg went to prison for defrauding their employer; whether this was related to Birdseye's withdrawal from Amherst is unclear.